Installation Instructions for iHR and ISS

 1. Choose the server that will host the service.
 The server needs network access to the Apex database and an SMTP server.
 Apex recommends that you install the e-mailer service on an existing SMTP server that does not require SMTP authentication.

-If the SMTP server is a remote computer then it must grant relay permissions to the local server.
+If the server that you choose is not an SMTP server then the service will need to use a remote SMTP server.
+The remote SMTP server must grant relay permissions to your chosen\local server.
 Also, the e-mailer service cannot pass SMTP credentials.
-If authentication and relaying create problems then work around them by installing a new, local SMTP service from your Windows server CD-ROM.
+If authentication and relaying create problems then work around them by installing the SMTP service on your chosen server from your Windows Server CD-ROM.

 2. Log on to the target server.
 Download and run http://iHRsoftware.com/ftp/ApexTaskEmailer.msi (6M).